Life Insurance with an Atrial Septal Defect.

-If you’re looking for medical help or for some to answer any of your “medical” questions, you should probably just call a local medical profession in your area, but if you’re looking for help finding the “best” life insurance policy that you can qualify for, you’re in luck because we can help!
+If you’re looking for medical help or for some to answer any of your “medical” questions, you should probably call a local medical professionals in your area.
+But, if you’re looking for help finding the “best” life insurance policy that you can qualify for, you’re in luck because we can help!

 What rate (or price) can I qualify for?

-As you can see from the questions above, there are a lot of factors that can come into play when it comes to what “kind” of rate an individual might be able to qualify for after having been diagnosed with an atrial septal defect.
-This is why, it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you for a few minutes.
+As you can see from the questions above, there are a lot of factors that can come into play regarding what “kind” of rate an individual might qualify for after having been diagnosed with an atrial septal defect.
+This is why it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you for a few minutes.

 That said however…

-What we can say for sure is that if your atrial septal defect is small, or has been surgically repaired and you’re not really suffering from any symptoms of your congenital defect, there is a reasonable chance that you should still be considered “eligible” for a Preferred rate provided that you would otherwise be considered eligible for such a rate.
+What we can say for sure is that if your atrial septal defect is small or has been surgically repaired and you’re not really suffering from any symptoms of your congenital defect, there is a reasonable chance that you should still be considered “eligible” for a Preferred rate provided that you would otherwise be regarded as eligible for such a rate.

 If your atrial septal defect really isn’t causing you any significant issues, and it doesn’t appear to be affecting your overall “cardiac” health, having been diagnosed with an atrial septal defect really shouldn’t affect the outcome of your life insurance application.

 Into trouble is when an individual hasn’t corrected their problem, and they are beginning to exhibit some serious consequences of this disorder such as:

 - A heart murmur,